Clip path

 Registration Timeline 2 to 3 months

-• Step 1: Pre-register the business with at least 6 proposed company names.
+Incorporation Process Step 1: Pre-register the business with at least 6 proposed company names.
 Approval can take 2 to 15 days.

-• Step2: Apply for a certificate of approval with requisite documents.
+Step 2: Apply for a certificate of approval with requisite documents.

-• Step 3: Obtain business licenses and certificates.
+Step 3: Obtain business licenses and certificates.

-• Step 4: Create an organization stamp for accounting formalities, corporate tax requirements, and annual general meetings.
+Step 4: Create an organization stamp for accounting formalities, corporate tax requirements, and annual general meetings.

 Professional Employer Organization

-A Professional Employer Organization China (PEO) is an organization that partners with a business entity to offer various HR services such as tax filing, employee benefits, payroll, and processing.
 This concept is also known as co-employment, wherein the hiring company takes care of the HR matters of the employees.
 As a company, PEO gives you better control over business operations.

 On the other hand, an Employer Of Record (EOR) is an alternative payroll solution offered by global HR platforms.
 An EOR provides the same services as a PEO, but an EOR becomes the payroll employees’ legal employer.

-Since an EOR is the legal employer, it takes care of compliance, payroll, timekeeping, unemployment claims, work permits in China, and worker’s compensation.
+Since an EOR is a legal employer, it takes care of compliance, payroll, timekeeping, unemployment claims, work permits in China, and worker’s compensation.
 As a legal employer, EOR holds all the responsibilities and liabilities of the employees.

 Organizations planning to expand into new territories are better suited with a global EOR which becomes the legal employer on behalf of the organization.
-Instead of associating with a PEO, a co-employment partner, organizations have more to gain by utilizing the services of a EOR solution.
-The EOR solution safeguards organizations from unexpected policy changes, loss of control, and potential risks as the EOR bears every legal liability for the organization.
-In addition to these, the EOR handles payroll, tax, and employment law compliances.
-To know more about Skuad's EOR solution, Contact Skuad today
+Instead of associating with a PEO, a co-employment partner, organizations have more to gain by utilizing the services of an EOR solution.

 With the growing markets, a wide range of business opportunities in China, and swelling spending power, China is a smart choice for any organization seeking business expansion.